Student Academic Policies

 Supervision of Veterinary Students by Off-Campus Veterinarians

-While on clinical rotations, veterinary students must have direct, on-premises supervision by a veterinarian (D.V.M. or equivalent) or authorization from the Associate Dean for Academic Affairs.
+While on clinical rotations, veterinary students must have direct, on-premises supervision by a veterinarian (D.V.M. or equivalent) or authorization from the Associate Dean for Clinical Affairs.

 Course Failure Policy